LovelaceAcademy/Learn/_posts/2021-08-21-introduction-to-tokens.markdown

  - **Non-Fungible Assets (NFTs)**: A single unit representing a distinct asset or fact that is unique across the entire blockchain (e.g. art collectables, identity, real estate)

 ## Native Assets
 A multi-asset blockchain has native asset support (e.g. Cardano, Ergo and Algorand) if all of its custom tokens follow the same base-layer accounting rules as its principal asset.
-This allows users to mint or transact in custom tokens without paying additional fees incurred by executing token-specific smart contracts.
+This allows users to mint or transact in custom tokens without writing any token-specific smart contracts or paying additional fees incurred by executing them.
 The following advantages arise from native asset support:
  - Cheap, fast and reliable transactions for all tokens
  - Universal interoperability of all tokens
  - Simple minting process for custom tokens